 This page pulls together statistics for 2014/2015 from a range of sources, including SCVO, OSCR and the Scottish Housing Regulator.
 Financial data is based on charity accounts for 2013/14.

-The Scottish third sector encompasses an estimated 45,000 voluntary organisations, of which around half are registered as charities.
-From small grassroots sports groups to pre-school day care, self-help groups, health and well-being services, culture and arts venues, village halls, housing and major social care providers, the third sector plays a key part across all walks of Scottish life today.
+The Scottish voluntary sector encompasses an estimated 45,000 voluntary organisations, of which around half are registered as charities.
+From small grassroots sports groups to pre-school day care, self-help groups, health and well-being services, culture and arts venues, village halls, housing and major social care providers, the voluntary sector plays a key part across all walks of Scottish life today.

 The sector is made up of, among other things: